ARMmbed/mbed-littlefs/DESIGN.md

 The additional pointers allow us to navigate the data-structure on disk much more efficiently than in a singly linked-list.

-Taking exhibit C for example, here is the path from data block 5 to data block 1.
+Taking exhibit C, for example, here is the path from data block 5 to data block 1.
 You can see how data block 3 was completely skipped:
 ```
 .--------.  .--------.  .--------.  .--------.  .--------.  .--------.